About Me

-I have a Master of Arts in Classics and a Master of Theology in Church History; I’m currently working on a PhD in both fields.
+I have a Master of Arts in Classics, a Master of Theology in Church History, and a Ph.D. jointly in both fields.
 These facts alone will give you a clue about the person who’s writing the posts on this blog.

 And so I have been seeking to immerse myself more deeply in the Great Tradition ever since, drawing from the well that other believers have frequented for almost 2000 years, seeking the wisdom of the past in my Christian life just as I have sought it as a scholar.
-I am still Anglican (tho I worship with the Presbyterians these days), still love the Bible, still love the Sacraments, still love hymns, still love charismata, and now also love high liturgy, hesychasm, incense, my rosary, the intricacies of ancient Trinitarian and Christological thought, and the Jesus Prayer.
+I am still Anglican (though I spent seven years worshipping with Presbyterians), still love the Bible, still love the Sacraments, still love hymns, still love charismata, and now also love high liturgy, hesychasm, incense, my rosary, the intricacies of ancient Trinitarian and Christological thought, and the Jesus Prayer.

-I live in Scotland with my wife, a growing personal library, two kilts, and a collection of Playmobil Vikings.
+I live in England with my wife, our son, a growing personal library, two kilts, and a collection of Playmobil Vikings.

 Come journey with me into the Great Tradition that beckons and calls, infused with the life of the sevenfold Spirit of God.
 May we join with the cherubim in their thrice-holy cry and hymn the Most Blessed and Most Glorious Trinity!